KyleJHarper/3n1/README.md

   * 13 * 3 + 1 == 40
   * 40 / 2 == 20
   * 20 / 2 == 10
-  * 10 / 2 == 5 (not even, add to IP group => [5, 7, 11, 13, 17])
+  * 10 / 2 == 5 (not even, add to IP group => [5, 7, 11, 13, 17]) (also, we could stop here since 5 < x, see above)
   * 5 * 3 + 1 == 16  (we could stop here because 16 is a power of two, see above)
   * 16 / 2 == 8
   * 8 / 2 == 4
   * 4 / 2 == 2
   * 2 / 2 == 1  (STOP)
   * All numbers in our IP group will reach 1 eventually: [5, 7, 11, 13, 17].
 They do not need tested individually.
-  * Note: this might become inefficient to track as numbers get larger and as duplicates are found from previous iterations of X.
+  * Note: this might become inefficient to track as numbers get larger and as duplicates are found from previous iterations of X.  However we might avoid this if we chunk up the ranges reasonably and put them in a sorted datastructure (vla-ish, skiplist, etc) that will give us reasonable search performance (reasonable meaning, better to check each time than brute force everything).